Sang-e-Mar Mar: Plot

 Bulbul sees Goher and Durkhanay together.
 When she leaves for her home, Bulbul starts spying on her.
 Durkhanay goes to Shireen's home (typically known as Saif-ur-Rehman's home), and Bulbul mistakenly assumes that Shireen is the girl, and reports back to Torah.
 Meanwhile, Durkhanay shows Shireen the bangles and pranda and asks her to keep the pranda for herself.
 Despite Shireen's protests, Durkhanay ties the pranda in Shireen's braid.
 A village midwife arrives at Shireen's home to see Pari, who is pregnant.
 The woman, Gul, sells prandas and recognizes the pranda in Shireen's braid.
 She tells Pari that Gulistan's son bought the pranda from her some days ago for someone, and suggests Shireen must be having an affair with him.
 Pari plans to tell Saif-ur-Rehman so that Shireen is married off as soon as possible.

 Torah decides to tell Saif-ur-Rehman about his sister's affair while Aurang plans to leave for Peshawar.
 Shireen and Durkhanay learn that Goher is Gulistan's son and that he is going to cheat Durkhanay, so both girls decide to return the gifts to him.
 Pari reveals that she "knows" about Shireen's affair, confronting her about it.
 This time, Shireen wants to go on behalf of Durkhanay to meet Goher and return the gifts, but Durkhanay insists she should go instead.
 Torah's spy lies to Saif-ur-Rehman about Shireen meeting Goher, and in a rage, he leaves to go kill them in the name of honor.
 Durkhanay returns the gifts to Goher and tells him that if he truly loves her to send a proposal to her house.
 He makes excuses and eventually tries to grab her.
 Saif-ur-Rehman arrives with his men, catch Goher, and kill him.
 They do not find Durkhanay, but Saif-ur-Rehman believes it was Shireen.
 Durkhanay is left heartbroken, and Shireen, Durkhanay, and Pari are the ones who know that Shireen is innocent.
 Shireen takes the blame for Durkhanay when she discovers the villagers have already been gossiping about her, and no one tells the truth.

 Gulistan and his eldest son, Safiullah, are enraged by Goher's murder and decide to kill Saif-ur-Rehman when they find out that he is the killer.
 However, Pari goes to Gulistan, begs for mercy, and offers Shireen as vani.
 Shireen is overjoyed thinking that she is going to marry the love of her life, Aurang, but finds out that she has to marry Safiullah on her wedding day as the Mullah reads her nikah.
 Heartbroken and betrayed, she leaves to start her new life as Safiullah's wife and a woman who was given in vani.
-Shireen is harassed by Bano and her sister-in-law.
+Shireen is harassed by Bano and Gulalai.